SarahMcN25/fundamentals/README.md

 #### Convert points
 This notebook takes cao points information from 2021, 2020 and 2019 and combines them into one dataframe for analysis.

-- 2021 points are converted from a http link to a csv file.
-Then regular expressions are used to select and identify the correct information that I want used.
+- 2021 points are converted from a http link into a csv file.
+Then regular expressions are used to extract particular information.

 - The 2020 points are converted from a excel spreadsheet into a csv file.
 Again this file had to be edited to remove unwanted preamble.

 - The 2019 points are taken from a PDF and also converted into a csv file.
-This was done by first saving as a word document and then copying and pasting into VS Studio Code in order to remove unwanted infomation.
+This was done by first saving as a word document and then copying and pasting into VS Studio Code in order to edit.

 #### Concat and join
 The next step was concating and joining the courses and points for all 3 years.
-This is doing using the concat and join function in pandas.
+This is done by using the concat and join function in pandas.
 While doing this I removed any duplicate course names and used the course code as the index.
 Then I saved this new combined dataframe as a csv file.
 This file is then used for analysis.
+Here is an image of the dataframe created in this notebook.

 ![df](img/df.png)

 #### Analysis
 An interesting note here was that when converting the 2019 cao points from a PDF to a csv file the data type was lost.
 This became apparent when attempting to analyse and plot the data.
-In order to rectify this issue I had to use pandas to numeric function.
+In order to rectify this issue I had to use the pandas to numeric function to convert the data back to it's numeric form.

 For the analysis I used the following pandas funcitons: head, tail, shape, size, describe, count, mean, std, min, max, query, loc and iloc.
 Then I used the matplotlib pyplot package to plot horizonal bar plot, bar plots and line plots in order to visualise the analysis.
+These can be seen in the images below.

 ![describe](img/describe.png)